EFS-OpenSource/superb-data-kraken-frontend/README.md

 - Fork the repository and create a new branch for your feature or bug fix.

 - Ensure your code follows the project's coding standards.
-(CONTRIBUTRION.md -> tbd)
+[CONTRIBUTING](CONTRIBUTING.md)

 - Create clear and concise commit messages.